 The National Guard was called out to 63 emergencies in 2022 alone.

 Foreign Military Action

 There are times when state-based movements are called up to serve on a grander scale.

 National Guard members can head to conflict areas to support the United States Armed Forces troops.

 They may not have the same training and experience, but they are skilled enough to help in many areas.
 This has happened for centuries as the government leaned on its resources.
 Some fought alongside the army in the Revolutionary War and continued to do the same in Iraq (and Afghanistan).

 How Much Power Does the President Have Over the National Guard?

-There is a bit of a grey area when it comes to Washington D.C. though.
-D.C. isn’t a state, so it doesn’t have the a governor to instruct the guards.
+There is a bit of a grey area regarding Washington, D.C., though.
+D.C. isn’t a state, so it doesn’t have a governor to instruct the guards.
 Instead, the president or Pentagon must do so.
-This led to a situation during the storming of the capitol in January 2021.
-Many felt the response was too weak and slow as President Trump supporters entered the building.
+This led to a weak situation during the storming of the capitol in January 2021.
+Many felt the response was too weak and slow as President Trump’s supporters entered the building.

 How Important Is the National Guard?

-As these various roles show, the National Guard remains an integral part of the armed services in the United States.
+With many roles to play, the National Guard remains an integral part of the armed services in the United States.
 When utilized correctly, they can help bring aid and peace to areas dealing with conflict and stress.
 They are a vital tool for state disasters and wider national unrest.